usingMaths.com

 Division is the inverse operation of multiplication; That is exactly what we'll do with for fractions.

-Invert the fractions that come after a division sign, as well as change the division sign to multiplication, and then follow through with multiplication.
+Invert the fractions that come after a division sign, as well as change the division sign to multiplication, and then follow through with multiplication, as already explained in the Multiplying Fractions with Visual Basic tutorial.

 Algorithm Steps to Divide Fractions in VB.Net